Deep Learning and AI

 There are several types of collaborative filtering:

-- User to User Filtering works by finding consumers who share similar interests and suggests products and services based on what his look-alike user has chosen.
+• User to User Filtering works by finding consumers who share similar interests and suggests products and services based on what their look-alike user has chosen.
 Such an algorithm requires high computational power and resources as the algorithm will need to compare all the users in real-time.

 Content-Based Filtering

 Content-Based Filtering recommendation algorithm evaluates the similarity of products.
-The recommendation system will suggest products with similar classifications to the user previously interacted with.
+The recommendation system will suggest products with similar classifications that the user has previously interacted with.

 For example, if the last three watched movies included the comedy genre, the system will recommend other similar comedy movies or shows.
 Such recommendations are also imperative with product images using Image Processing or Natural Language Processing to match items that look, are titled, or described similarly.